albertllousas/kata-bowling/readme.md

 ## The solution

-I tried through TDD to create a clean, immutable and functional solution with a rich domain.
+The solution has been coded using TDD to create a clean, immutable and functional approach solution with a rich domain.

-The solution could be easier, from an input output perspective you could just parse the string and generate the expected score, but part of the problem was to create a good design exploring kotlin and its language features.
+The solution could be easier, from an input-output perspective it could just parse the string and generate the expected score, but part of the problem was to create a good design exploring kotlin and its language features.

 ### Environment